Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Docker/Docker-Notes.md

 4. **Use Cases**:
    - Use `ARG` for build-time configurations (like version numbers).
    - Use `ENV` for runtime configurations (like environment settings).
-In Docker, layers are created during the image building process based on the instructions specified in a Dockerfile.
-Each instruction typically results in a new layer being added to the image.
-Here are the key instructions that create layers in Docker:

 ### Instructions That Create Layers